dnadella787/mqxx/README.md

 The repository is intentionally structured so the first milestone stays beginner-friendly while the architecture can grow into a production-grade system over the next two to three years.

+The repository is currently pinned to the IETF MOQT baseline `draft-ietf-moq-transport-17`.

 ## Current milestone

 This repository currently implements only the first protocol milestone: